Jumbo Kingdom: 2022 capsizing

 Tourism lawmaker Perry Yiu Pak-leung said the loss was of the city's heritage, adding that the "government, conservationists, historians and the commercial sector should be working together to protect" historic sites but everyone had "stalled too long."
 Other lawmakers in Hong Kong requested an investigation of the South Korean tug boat company to determine whether there was human error or malpractice involved.
 The company, which employed a South Korean crew, has denied allegations of foul play.
 In 2021, the same tugboat, Jaewon 9, was involved in an incident where the vessel that it was towing sank after the towing line broke.
 Commentators from the fishing and shipbuilding industries said that a safer method would have been using a semi-submersible ship, like the ones that transported Sea Palace to Manila Bay and Tsingtao.
 The market availability of such vessels is low, however, and the price for their service can be prohibitive.
 The chairman of Yun Lee Marine Group said he does not know of any owners of semi-submersibles in Hong Kong.
 Some pointed out that the restaurant is top heavy due to its multi-story superstructure and that towing it outside to the high seas should have called for extra precautions.
 Others argued that as long as the boat itself can be proven as seaworthy, the specific method of transport is secondary.

 A digital, three-dimensional model of Jumbo has been created by a student, Shiu Ka-heng.
 He fed photographs of the boat's exterior into a computer program that transformed them into models viewable using virtual reality goggles.
 Shiu hopes to archive pieces of Hong Kong history, such as the State Theatre that is undergoing revamp, and said that anyone can use his online platform to turn images into virtual models.

-In November 2022, King Field Shipyard sued the owners of Tai Pak and Jumbo for the return of the three restaurant barges and unpaid handling fees totaling HK$4.8M.